preimann/dictionary-bot/README.md

 # dictionary-bot

-This is a simple dictioanry lookup bot that uses the Oxford Dictionaries API
+This is a simple dictionary lookup bot that uses the Oxford Dictionaries API

 https://developer.oxforddictionaries.com